ENG 2100: Introduction to Poetry

 Late Work Policy

 All papers, including drafts, are due promptly at the beginning of class.
 Any work, including drafts, submitted on the due date but at any time after the beginning of class will result in a reduction of a third of a letter grade to the paper’s final grade.
 Late papers received after the due date (after midnight) will lose one grade per calendar day up to three days, after which the paper will receive a 0.
 Drafts received after the due date (after midnight) will result in a reduction of a full letter grade to the paper’s final grade.
 Papers will receive no credit unless all drafts are submitted prior to the due date.
 No comments will be provided for work submitted after the due date.
 Students are responsible for their availability with and use of technology and are encouraged to use cloud storage functionality to avoid the loss of data.
-Any extensions must be approved by the instructor on an individual basis, and requests for extensions must be made no less than twelve hours in advance of the due date.
+Any extensions must be approved by the instructor on an individual basis, and requests for extensions must be made no later than 22:00/10:00PM on the day before the day date.

 Extra Credit Policy